-Which brings us full circle, back to Mary M and the positive outcome she’s had through regular walks with the Hike It Baby group.
+This brings us back to Mary M and her positive outcome through regular walks with the Hike It Baby group.

 take regular walks in the countryside with friends and family, or join a local walking group

-So if you are suffering with depression, or just feeling a bit down in the dumps, take regular walks in the countryside with friends and family, or join a local walking group.
+So if you are suffering from depression or feeling down in the dumps, take regular walks in the countryside with friends and family, or join a local walking group.

 More Help and Information

 This post is not medical advice.
-If you or someone you know is showing symptoms of depression, please contact a doctor.
-There’s no need to suffer with it.
+If you or someone you know is showing symptoms of depression, please get in touch with a doctor.
+There's no need to suffer with it.
 Help is available.

 - NHS: Symptoms of Depression, with a free online self-assessment

-- In the UK, you can dial 111 to start to get help.
+- In the UK, you can dial 111 to get help.